Two by Twos: Doctrine

 Salvation is deemed to require self-sacrifice in following the example and commandments of Jesus (Note: "Moreover, no-names do not believe that Jesus's death on the cross will wash away the sins of all who accept him as their savior; salvation only comes through a life of sacrificial obedience to the instructions and examples of Jesus.
 All recent authorities agree that the road to salvation for these sectarians is a hard one.
 Carol Woster, who spent two years in the group, recalls that one long-time member she knew 'seemed to see life as a grieving journey, where after the [Sunday] meeting, the next day she would 'take up the struggle' to go on...'
 There is, she found, little 'Christian joy or confident hope' among the no-names." —Benton Johnson (Johnson 1995).) and suffering is revered.
 Members are encouraged to attend meetings, publicly pray, and testify at them.
 Although the church has roots in the Holiness movement and has inherited some of its features, charismatic elements are suppressed.
 Other standards include modest dress, not wearing jewelry, long hair for women and short hair for men, not getting piercings, not dying hair, not getting a tattoo, and avoiding activities deemed to be worldly or frivolous (such as smoking, drinking alcohol, watching television, and viewing motion pictures).
-Standards and practices vary geographically: for example, in some areas, wine is used in Sunday meetings; in other areas, grape juice is used; in some areas, people who have divorced and remarried are not allowed to participate in meetings, particularly women, while in others they may.
+Some standards and practices vary geographically: for example, in various areas, wine is used in Sunday meetings; in other areas, only unfermented grape juice is used; in various areas, people who have divorced and remarried are not allowed to participate in meetings (particularly women), while in others they may do so.
 The use of television, social media sites, and other mass media is discouraged in some areas, based on the stance of the local workers and overseers.
 Some external standards in dress and conduct have been loosened in recent years in response to criticisms.
-While rules are not strictly 'enforced' and vary between families, the church ultimately values complete and total dedication to the doctrine.
+While rules are not strictly 'enforced' and vary between families, the church ultimately values complete and total dedication to the unwritten doctrine and standards.
 It encourages members to denounce other aspects of their lives.
 The church has actively condemned pre-marital relations and LGBTQ identities.